PERSONAL INFORMATION PROTECTION ACT 2016 (PIPA)

 How do we develop a business case for privacy?

-Commissioner White participated in a panel discussion on this topic that you can watch on YouTube.
+Commissioner White participated in a panel discussion on this topic that you can watch.

 There is no one path to becoming a Privacy Officer, which involves skills in understanding technology, laws and regulations, compliance, cybersecurity, and many other aspects of business operations.